NuGet/Home/proposed/2023/Add-dotnet-search.md

 #### **Option `-exact-match`**

 - This option will allow for users to be able to search and have only exact matches as an output.
-- The outputted list will contain all versions of the matching package ID
+- The results will contain all versions of the matching package ID
 - For example if a user uses `dotnet package search Newtonsoft.Json`

         Source: nuget.org